skyshore2001/plc-access/README.md

 modbus address format:

 - S{slaveId}.{startAddr}:{type}
 - NOTE: startAddr is 0-based.
+If the type is bit/bool, it reads/writes the coils area of PLC, or else the holding registers areas for other types.
-Each address contains a WORD (rather than BYTE in S7 protocol).
+For holding registers (i.e. PLC area 4), each address contains a 2-byte or 16-bit WORD (rather than BYTE in S7 protocol).
+For coils (i.e. PLC area 0), each address contains 1 bit.
+Some tools like modscan use address format like 40001-49999 for holding registers or 00000-09999 for coils, but here they are both mapped to S{slaveId}.0-S{slaveId}.9998.

 Command options:

 -h : plc host. default=127.0.0.1, default port for s7 is 102, and 502 for modbus
 -p : proto.
 Enum(S7(default), modbus)
 -x : read/write using 16-based(hex) numbers.
+-byteorder: byte order mode. default value 0 means Big-Endian or Network-Order or MSB(Most Significant Bit)-First mode.
+1 means Litten-Endian or LSB(Least Significant Bit)-First mode.

 Support types: